phooreephat-n/music-recommender-system-using-russels-circumplex-model/README.md

 # Music Recommender System using Russel's Circumplex Model

 ## Introduction
-This senior project focuses on developing a music recommendation system that leverages song mood prediction.
-By employing machine learning techniques like Support Vector Machines, Random Forest, and XGBoost, the project aims to accurately classify musics into emotional quadrants based on audio features.
-Once the best-performing model is identified, it will be integrated into a recommendation engine built on a Two-Tower Model architecture.
+This senior project focuses on developing a music recommendation system built on a Two-Tower Model architecture that leverages song mood prediction.
+By employing machine learning techniques like Support Vector Machines, Random Forest, and XGBoost, the project aims to accurately classify musics into emotional quadrants based on audio features and lyrics.

 ## Datasets Used